Radio in a box: History

 In 2005, the Asia-Pacific Broadcasting Union (ABU), with the assistance from the United Nations Educational, Scientific, and Cultural Organization (UNESCO), began development of an economical, compact, and easily transportable radio system that could be employed in remote areas or in response to disasters.
 In response to the 2004 Indian Ocean earthquake and tsunami, Radio Netherlands Worldwide (RNW) developed a portable radio station in 20 ft shipping container.
-Due to the long transit time of shipping a container by ship, RNW developed a smaller, rapid response set that measures 80 cm X 70 cm X 70 cm and weighs approximately 15 Kilograms.
+Due to the long transit time of shipping a container by ship, RNW developed a smaller, rapid response set that measures 80 cm X 70 cm X 70 cm and weighs approximately 15 kilograms.

-RIAB Capabilities
+RIAB capabilities

 RIAB systems differ in sizes.
 Some RIAB systems measure as small as 55 cm X 50 cm or as large as a twenty-foot shipping container.
 Once delivered to a designated site, RIAB systems may be operational within one hour.
 RIAB systems can be transported easily on airplanes or helicopters to reach remote areas or disaster areas to provide information to people on the ground.
-RIABs have a variety of transmitters that range in power from 30 watt to 1000 watts.
+RIABs have a variety of transmitters that range in power from 30 watts to 1000 watts.
 RIAB systems may be static or mounted in a vehicle for mobile operations.
-Asia-Pacific Broadcasting Union (ABU) built a 30 watt radio-in-a-box system for approximately $5000 USD.
+Asia-Pacific Broadcasting Union (ABU) built a 30-watt radio-in-a-box system for approximately US$5000.
 The approximate annual cost of establishing and maintaining a RIAB in Afghanistan is $27,000.